whoisYoges/website/content/blog/create-and-delete-gpg-key-pair.md

 <pre class="overflowy imagecode"><code class="imagecode">$ gpg --full-generate-key
 gpg (GnuPG) 2.2.39; Copyright (C) 2022 g10 Code GmbH
 This is free software: you are free to change and redistribute it.
-There is NO WARRANTY, to the extent permitted by law.
+There is NO WARRANTY, to the extent permitted by law.<br>
 gpg: directory '/home/castor/.gnupg' created
 gpg: keybox '/home/castor/.gnupg/pubring.kbx' created Please select what kind of key you want: